vfields/fitlit/README.md

 ## About The Project

 [![Demo][product-demo]](images/demo.gif)

-This project was assigned during the second
+Are you looking for an easy way to track your wellness activities?
+Look no further!
+FitLit will dynamically display your different activitiy inputted data, and allow you to compare your daily vs. weekly measurements.
+You can even see how your numbers stack up against the average of every other users' inputs in the database, as well as your individual all-time averages.

 <br />
+This project was assigned during the second module of Turing's Front-End Engineering program, about 8 weeks into its students learning how to code.
 The details of this project are outlined in [this project spec](http://frontend.turing.io/projects/fitlit.html).

 ### Built With